Bani Hafiz

-Bani Hafiz is a small village in Hattian bala district of Jehlum valley in the Pakistani region of Azad Jammu and Kashmir.
+Bani Hafiz is a small village in Hattian Bala district of Jhelum valley in the Pakistani region of Azad Jammu and Kashmir.

 History

 Before the name of Bani Hafiz it was called as Bania Sharif.
 Muhammad Ishaq zaffar was a former president of Pakistan peoples party AJK and senior minister of AJK government from 1996 to 2001.

 He also remained 17th acting president of AJK.
 Zaffar also remained speaker of AJK assembly.
-The land of Bani Hafiz was given as a gift to Hafiz Jamal ud din by the Raja of Salmia in late 1700's.
+The land of Bani Hafiz was given as a gift to Hafiz Jamal ud din by the Raja of Salmia in the late 1700s.